tehtbl/ansible-role-common/README.md

 Example Playbook
 ================

-This example is taken from `molecule/default/playbook.yml`:
+This example is taken from `molecule/default/playbook.yml` and is tested on each push, pull request and release.

 ```yaml
 ---